DFE-Digital/get-help-with-tech/app/views/devices_guidance/about_the_offer.md

 ## Laptops, tablets and 4G wireless routers provided during the 2020 summer term

-DfE has already provided [laptops, tablets and 4G wireless routers](https://www.gov.uk/guidance/laptops-tablets-and-4g-wireless-routers-provided-during-coronavirus-covid-19) to local authorities and academy trusts during the 2020 summer term.
+DfE provided [laptops, tablets and 4G wireless routers](https://www.gov.uk/guidance/laptops-tablets-and-4g-wireless-routers-provided-during-coronavirus-covid-19) to local authorities and academy trusts during the 2020 summer term.

 These are being distributed to disadvantaged families, children and young adults who did not have access to them through another source, such as their school.